-In the new health documentary coming to FMTV ‘Miso Hungry’, actor, comedian, and fast-food junkie Craig Anderson shares his thoughts and experiences of the Japanese diet with Food Matters.
+In the new health documentary ‘Miso Hungry’, actor, comedian, and fast-food junkie Craig Anderson shares his thoughts and experiences of the Japanese diet with Food Matters.

 What is the biggest difference, from your point of view, between the Western and the Japanese lifestyles?